-More than half of all landlords believe that tenant background checks are more important than credit checks, and it is easy to see why.
+More than half of landlords believe tenant background checks are more important than credit checks.
+It’s easy to see why.
 While it is necessary to try to gauge whether the prospect is reliable and financially responsible, a background check is a safety measure used to find out whether the individual is likely to do harm to your other tenants, your property, or yourself.
 By performing background checks, you are taking an essential step to weed out undesirable candidates, protect yourself from future landlord-tenant disputes, and fulfilling your responsibility to help keep your community safe.

 Components of a Background Check